 - Built-in certificate creator for Course completion certificates

-Here’s a quick step-by-step tutorial showing how to create your course on Teachable.
+Here’s a step-by-step tutorial showing how to create your course on Teachable.

 Winner: Teachable (With Course Completion Certificates)